José Luis Sandoval: Legacy

-After spending the 1993 season with the Bisons, he returned to the Mexican League to play with the Diablos Rojos and won the 1994, 1999, 2002, 2003 and 2008 Mexican League championships.
-He spent the 1997 season playing for the Saraperos de Saltillo but played all other seasons with the Diablos Rojos until his retirement after the 2012 season.

 On 23 March 2013, the Diablos Rojos honored José Luis Sandoval by retiring his number 3.

-Sandoval also played in the Mexican Pacific League for 20 seasons, 19 of them with the Naranjeros de Hermosillo and his final season with the Yaquis de Obregón.

 Sandoval was honored with a corrido titled Corrido del Borrego Sandoval, performed by Los Maxximos de Sinaloa.

 In 2022, Sandoval was inducted in the Mexican Professional Baseball Hall of Fame alongside Matías Carrillo, Vinicio Castilla, Eduardo Jiménez, Isidro Márquez, Barney Serrell and journalist Jorge Menéndez Torre.

 In February 2025, Sandoval was selected by a committee of journalists as the shortstop for the Mexican League Centennial All-Time Team on the occasion of the league's hundredth anniversary.